edgeworx/docs/content/en/docs/guides/build-new.md

 people_ai.on("new_person_entered_scene", new_person_callback)
 ```

-## 6. Add the People Perceptor to the Pipeline
+### Add the People Perceptor to the Pipeline

 ```python
 # Add the People Perceptor instance to the Pipeline and use the input callback from above as the input preparation handler
 pipeline.add_perceptor("peeps", people_ai, input_callback=people_input_callback)
 ```

-## 7. Change some configuration items in the People Perceptor
+## 4. Change some configuration items in the People Perceptor

+FIX ME: Would it make sense to use the face height example instead and talk about how you might use it to adjust distance and performance?

 ```python
 # Update the configuration of the People Perceptor to show the pose landmark dots on the annotated video frame